-On March 1, 2016, a subsidiary of the Company acquired a 65% ownership interest in Pramac.
+On March 1, 2016, the Company acquired a 65% ownership interest in Pramac.
 As a result of the acquisition, we are in the process of reviewing the internal control structure of Pramac and, if necessary, will make appropriate changes as we incorporate our controls and procedures into the acquired business.
+We intend to exclude the operations of Pramac from the scope of our Management Report on Internal Control Over Financial Reporting for the year ended December 31, 2016.

-Other than the ERP system implementation and Pramac acquisition noted above, there have been no changes during the three months ended March 31, 2016 in our internal control over financial reporting (as defined in Exchange Act Rule 13a-15(f)) that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+Other than the continuing assessment of controls for the ERP system implementation and Pramac acquisition noted above, there have been no changes during the three months ended June 30, 2016 in our internal control over financial reporting (as defined in Exchange Act Rule 13a-15(f)) that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.